Are Freelancers and Contractors the Same Thing?

 What does a contractor do?

-A contractor is a self-employed worker who operates independently and carries out their work on a contracted project basis, with the rate of pay agreed in advance.
+A contractor is a self-employed worker who operates independently and carries out their work on a project basis, with the rate of pay agreed in advance.
 Contractors often work exclusively for a client for a predetermined period of time, although it’s not uncommon for contracts to be extended.

 What makes a freelancer different to a contractor?